 According to Chambers Twentieth Century Dictionary of 1901 Flummery is an ‘acid jelly made from the husks of oats’ and water but it has since come to mean ‘an empty compliment or anything insipid’.
 A recipe for traditional Flummery seems to bear this out, with its description of a rather flaccid, glutinous dish, resembling porridge but with the oats carefully removed.

 Flora MacDonald is said to have been halfway through a dish of Flummery when she was arrested, having just delivered Bonnie Prince Charlie to the Isle of Skye in 1747.
-Given the nature of Old Scottish Flummery she may have been a little relieved by the interruption of her meal.
-I know I would be if I was arrested halfway through a tepid dish of jellied porridge.
+Given the nature of Olde Scottish Flummery she may have been quite relieved by the interruption of her meal.

 Ingredients (serves 4)